Carlos Mejía (footballer, born 2000)

-Carlos Adonys Mejía Estrada (born 19 February 2000) is a Honduran footballer who plays as an midfielder for F.C.
-Motagua in the Honduran Liga Nacional.
+Carlos Adonys Mejía Estrada (born 19 February 2000) is a Honduran professional footballer who plays as a midfielder for F.C.
+Motagua in the Honduran Liga Nacional and the Honduras national team.

+Club career

 He made his professional debut with Vida at the age of 17, and was loaned out to Real España in 2019.
 In the summer of 2020 he was loaned out to second-tier Mexican side Pumas Tabasco.

+International career

 He represented his country at the 2017 FIFA U-17 World Cup and the 2019 FIFA U-20 World Cup.

+He made his national debut in a friendly match coming off as a substitute against Iceland.